Add and remove GlusterFS servers

 When you are done, the new server should have the IP address 192.168.0.3 on interface

 /dev/eth3.
-That is the address that GlusterFS will use to communicate with the other server.
+That is the address that GlusterFS uses to communicate with the other server.

 Format the partition and install GlusterFS

-Use SSH to log in to the server.
+Use Secure Shell (SSH) to log in to the server.

 brickspartition as follows: